CorruptedAesthetic/FennelValidator/README.md

 Hello! and welcome!
 This is a comprehensive guide to deploy a Fennel Validator.
 It is agnostic to any cloud platform.
 You can find more specialized instructions in the docker/docs folder for specific cloud providers.

-This node is the foundation to synch, validate, and archive Whiteflag communications data.
-We will release instructions for deploying node infrastructure for other cloud providers, as well as for archives, RPCs, and other useful infrastructures.
+This node is the foundation to sync, validate, and archive Whiteflag communications data.
+We will release instructions for deploying node infrastructure on other cloud providers, as well as for archives, RPCs, and other useful infrastructures.
 Stay tuned!

 **Need help?** Please reach out to **info@fennellabs.com** with any problems that you may have.